 We must work together to dispel these damaging ideas.
-To bust some of these myths, RHF Writer Rebecca Blissett teamed up with RHF Digital Accessibility Specialist Laetitia Mfamobani to talk about barriers from their perspectives and lived experiences: Rebecca has hearing loss, and Laetitia is blind.
+To bust some of these myths, our Writer Rebecca Blissett teamed up with our Digital Accessibility Specialist Laetitia Mfamobani to talk about barriers from their perspectives and lived experiences: Rebecca has hearing loss, and Laetitia is blind.

 Myth: Disability is a Tragedy